Moka Pot: Italian Lifestyle in Your Kitchen

 2. Prepare the basket

-3. Screwing together (safety first)
+3. Screwing it together (safety first)

 4. Brewing and the "Stop Moment"